Cazi/Recommender---Decision-Tree-Training-Project/sol/README.txt

     true                                               true

 Since the shared attribute value for all the data in the false edge of the lowCarb tree is false, the final decision of the right subtree is false.
 This is because when we split the tree on an attribute, we check if all the data in the subset have the same value for the target attribute.
-Since apple has the same value for the target attribute as itself, we can safely return false as the decisioin for this subtree.
+Since apple has the same value for the target attribute as itself, we can safely return false as the decision for this subtree.

 On the true edge of the lowCarb node, the tree splits on color leading to the green edge and the orange edge.
 Finally, for the same reason explained previously the green edge creates a leaf object with the decision true, and the orange edge creates a leaf object with the decision true.